 The concept of having guitar strings attached to the tail piece rather than to the bridge is not new.
-Tail pieces are great design elements that bring another look to the flat top acoustic guitar in our opinion.
-However, what we care more for is the sound quality you can achieve when the soundboard is braced lighter and is not subjected to the significant torque from the bridge with strings pinged to it.
+In our opinion, tail pieces are great design elements that bring another look to the flat-top acoustic guitar.
+However, what we care more about is the sound quality you can achieve when the soundboard is braced lesser and is not subjected to the significant torque from the bridge with strings attached to it.

-To compare to the arch-top guitar, where strings go over the bridge, we put strings through the bridge, which preserves all the advantages of the traditional bridge design but creates significantly lower pulling effect, which it turn allows for lighter soundboard bracing without compromising its’ stability.
+Compared to the arch-top guitar where strings go over the bridge, our guitars pass the strings through the bridge.
+This preserves all the advantages of the traditional bridge